 - Passing through lush rhododendron forests and mystic Himalayan villages

 - Mera Peak was first climbed in 1953 by Col. Jimmy Roberts and Sen Tenzing

 Mera Peak (6,461m/21,190 ft) is the highest trekking peak in Nepal.
-The mountain is in the Mahalangur section, Barun sub-section of the Himalaya and located in Nepal’s Sagarmatha Zone, Solukhumbhu District.
+The mountain is in the Mahalangur section, Barun sub-section of the Himalayas, and located in Nepal’s Sagarmatha Zone, Solukhumbhu District.

 Mera Peaks has three summits: Mera North, 6,476 meters (21,247 ft); Mera Central, 6,461 meters (21,198 ft); and Mera South, 6,065 meters (19,898 ft) as well as a smaller trekking summit which is visible from the south of Nepal.

-Passing through the beautiful village and communities give the glimpse of the rich culture of the locals.
+Passing through the beautiful village and communities gives a glimpse of the rich culture of the locals.
 The route from the north involves the high altitude glacier walking.

-Mera peak is an opportunity to all the adventure seekers who are physically fit.
+Mera peak is an opportunity for all adventure seekers who are physically fit.
 The only qualification we need to ascend Mera peak is we need to be physically fit and have an extrovert sense of adventure.

 And the west and south route is more difficult.
 Thus you must use the technical climbing.

 The trekking to Mera Peak is technically straightforward ascents for experienced trekkers.
 That’s why Mera Peak is a very popular destination for trekking.